Obasefade/Miluyi-media/README.md

 # Miluyi-media
 This repository is for the coding scripts for the Miluyi-Media website.
-The website was designed to showcase the companies services, portfolio, and story while providing an easy way for potential customers to learn about the company does and book consultations.
+The website was designed to showcase the companies services, portfolio, and story while providing an easy way for potential customers to learn about what the company does and book consultations.
 ## Student info
 - Name: Obasefade Ademiluyi
 - Student number: ST10480695